 Our last stop was the Visitor Center.
 I was hoping that the Painted Buntings would still be around, but they seem to have moved on.

 By the way, the 50th anniversary of MINWR is coming up on August 28th.
 If someone ever asks you about benefits from the US space program, you can mention the establishment of this extraordinary refuge.
-See this article in Florida Today for more details.
+See this article in Wikipedia for more details.

 I’ve rambled on for too long so here’s one more landscape from the morning to close this out: